ShayneSmither/VideoEditingBasics/text.md

 ![topchannel](https://github.com/ShayneSmither/VideoEditingBasics/blob/master/images/text/topchannel.JPG)

 Now that we can see the text in the preview, change the text to your liking using the Video Media Generators box.
+You can also change the placement of the text by clicking and dragging it on the preview to wherever you desire it to be.
+You can also cut and crossfade the text just like regular footage.

 You've created text!
 ***